7 Causes of Bright (Lime) Green Stool & When to Worry

 - Maybe muscle aches or headache

 - It lasts for hours to a few days.

-- NOT associated with: bloody stools nor high-grade fever.
+- NOT associated with bloody stools or high-grade fever.

 - Complications commonly occur in young children or older ages.
-It includes dehydration, nutritional imbalances, weakness.
+It includes dehydration, nutritional imbalances, and weakness.